-5. (a) Consult your text (p.
-149).
-Explain your initial observations in these wells as the mixtures are formed in light of information found on p.
-149.
+5. (a) Consult your text (Table 4.1, p.
+161).
+Explain your initial observations in these wells as the mixtures are formed in light of information found in Table 4.1.

 (b) Consider equilibrium B, which of the stresses (I - IV of Table 1) is the reason for the observations you saw?